dkiesow/Keynote-rTweet/README.md

 * v 2.7.1 Feb 4, 2018: Addressing the twurl no found by coding in the full expected path `/usr/bin/twurl` after reading [Apple Tech doc on path issues](https://developer.apple.com/library/content/technotes/tn2065/_index.html)

 * v 2.7 Feb 4, 2018: Updated to try script command (h/t to @amywebb on twitter) that might work on High Sierra (I am only able to try on Yosemite for now, it works) Blogged http://cogdogblog.com/2018/02/keynote-tweet-sierra/

-### Requests/Complaints/Kudos

-I have no issues with issues...

-* *You tell me* Fork and edit to suggest features or [toss them into the Issues bin](https://github.com/cogdog/Keynote-Tweet/issues)